Editorial Policy of the Rathkeale Community Council

 - Personality: A prominent person that is not a business or politician.

 - Political Party: A political organisation or person representing one.

 Organisation Profile Submission Tips

 Many of the website pages include an acknowledgement of the contributors.
 However, there are some who contributed more than a page’s content.
 Special contributions are acknowledged on the Credits page.

 © June 2019 by the Rathkeale Community Council.
-Page content provided by David Lamont of the Rathkeale Community Council.
+Page content provided by the Rathkeale Community Council.